CDLUC3/ezid-ops-scripts/scripts/verify_datacite_dois/README.md

 # DOI Verification Tool

-Check DOIs against the DataCite API and optionally testing their resolution.
+Check DOIs against the DataCite API and optionally test their resolution.

 ## How It Works